-- 4.12 None of the respondents have directly challenged the traffic forecasts although there was a request for more explanation of how they have been derived.
-More information is attached in Appendix B. - 4.13 NTUS argued in respect of the cost components that: - as the pricing structure is different and the service specialised, caution should be taken in racing to reduce costs, particularly set against expected investment in technologies in the upcoming reference periods; - in view of the fact that the European Commission has attempted to include Oceanic Services within the Single European Sky legislation, it is politically dangerous and contradictory to then use the rationale applied in respect of the performance scheme; and - the imposition of a price cap, whilst using some rationale used for RP2 (without a performance approach and without any of the other areas), seems to lack a sound rationale. - 4.14 The CAA considers that in general it has adopted similar interventions for both Eurocontrol charges under SES and Oceanic charges not because those assumptions are being driven by EU requirements but because those assumptions are a reasonable and proportionate balance in addressing its duties under the Transport Act 2000.
-The CAA therefore considers that it is reasonable to apply most of the interventions to both businesses. - 4.15 NTUS has also challenged the basis of the CAA's intervention on staff costs and the advice of its consultants IDS. - 4.16 The CAA would re-iterate that in addressing staff costs it is not setting a budget or cap for pay, either collectively or for particular types or grades of staff, nor is it intended to require the company to move to any particular structure.
-This does not represent any attempt to micro-manage the business.
-It is the overall charging controls under the charges regulation that NERL will be expected to meet rather than the intermediate components parts of opex. - 4.17 On pay, as on other building blocks of the cost targets, the CAA is seeking to be transparent about the assumptions that it has adopted in proposing an overall cost efficiency target as a whole.
-CAA accepts that there can be different approaches taken by practitioners in benchmarking pay and benefits.
-The CAA concluded in respect of the Eurocontrol business that when the pensions are taken into account the full benefit package for NERL staff appears very generous compared to appropriate comparators.
+- 3.12 None of the respondents directly challenged the traffic forecasts although there was a request for more explanation of how they have been derived.
+More information was attached in Appendix B. - 3.13 NTUS argued in respect of the cost components that: - as the pricing structure is different and the service specialised, caution should be taken in racing to reduce costs, particularly set against expected investment in technologies in the upcoming reference periods; - in view of the fact that the European Commission has attempted to include Oceanic Services within the Single European Sky legislation, it would be politically dangerous and contradictory to then use the rationale applied in respect of the SES performance scheme; and - the imposition of a price cap, whilst using some rationale used for RP2 (without a performance approach and without any of the other areas), seemed to lack a sound rationale. - 3.14 The CAA considered that in general it has adopted similar interventions for both Eurocontrol charges under SES and Oceanic charges, not because those assumptions were being driven by EU requirements but because those assumptions were a reasonable and proportionate balance in addressing its duties under the Transport Act 2000.
+The CAA therefore considered that it would be reasonable to apply most of the interventions to both businesses. - 3.15 NTUS also challenged the basis of the CAA's intervention on staff costs and the advice of its consultants IDS. - 3.16 The CAA re-iterated that the staff costs assumptions do not imply setting a budget or cap for pay, either collectively or for particular types or grades of staff, nor does it require the company to move to any particular structure.
+In addition, it does not represent any attempt to micro-manage the business.
+It would be the overall charging controls under the charges regulation that NERL would be expected to meet rather than the intermediate components parts of opex. - 3.17 In other words, on pay, as on other building blocks of the cost targets, the CAA was seeking to be transparent about the assumptions that it had adopted in proposing an overall cost efficiency target as a whole.
+CAA accepted that there can be different approaches taken by practitioners in benchmarking pay and benefits.
+The CAA concluded in respect of the Eurocontrol business that, when the pensions are taken into account, the full benefit package for NERL staff appeared very generous compared to appropriate comparators.
 Differences on the scale found were clearly robust to taking different assumptions concerning other parts of the remuneration package.
-The CAA considered that the reasoning it has applied to NERL staff input into the Eurocontrol business also applies to staff input to the Oceanic business.
+6 The CAA considered that the reasoning it had applied to NERL staff input into the Eurocontrol business should also apply to staff input to the Oceanic business.